 Training videos, to complement the book are available for purchase by those who confirm they are mental health professionals.
-Pseudonyms are used in the introductions of the Stage 1, Stage 2 and Emotionally Focused Individual Therapy videos below.
+Pseudonyms are used in the introductions of the Stage 1and Stage 2 videos below.
 Each training video is subtitled and punctuated with commentary noting interventions, steps and stages and other therapeutic processes.
 Along with the purchase of each training video is a pdf introducing the video and an annotated transcript.

 You must first register or login in order to purchase videos.